briadelour/HoneywellSecuritySensors/README.md

 ### Home Assistant Add-ons

 1. **Mosquitto broker** - MQTT broker for message handling
-2. **rtl_433** - Software to decode radio signals, full documentation: https://triq.org/rtl_433/ (not all are available in the HA Add On yet)
+2. **rtl_433** - Software to decode radio signals, full documentation: https://triq.org/rtl_433/ (not all protocols are available in the HA Add On yet)
 3. **rtl_433 MQTT Auto Discovery** - Automatic sensor discovery that even creates the template entities for you

 ### Home Assistant Integrations